connor-verheyen/COVID19_IndoorRH/README.md

 ## Repository Structure and Contents

 ### data
-Folder that stores the datasets used in the project.
+Folder that stores the compiled datasets used in the project.

 1. 7DaySmooth_ALLVars_Dataset_2020_08_10_GE50_Deaths.xlsx
-   * This is the main dataset used in the study.
+   * This is the main dataset for this study.
 Used for the main text and most of the supplemental material.
 2. Raw Dataset = 'PADDED_Dataset_2020_08_10_GE50_Deaths.xlsx
    * This is the raw dataset (no smoothing applied).
 3. 3DaySmooth_ALLVars_Dataset_2020_08_10_GE50_Deaths.xlsx